 The APEC Privacy Framework represents a consensus among economies with different legal systems, cultures and values, and that at the time of endorsement were at different stages of adoption of domestic privacy laws and regulations.
 Thus, the Framework provided a basis for the APEC member economies to acknowledge and implement basic principles of privacy protection, while still permitting variation among them.
 It further provides a common basis on which to address privacy issues in the context of economic growth and development, both among the member economies and between them and other trading entities.
 The Privacy Framework was updated in 2015 to account for the development of new technologies and developments in the marketplace and to ensure that the free flow of information and data across borders is balanced with effective data protections.6 While updates were made to the preamble and commentary sections, the basic principles of the Framework remained unchanged.
 Further updates to the Privacy Framework are in the planning stages.7

 ii The Privacy Framework

 The Privacy Framework has four parts:

-- a Part I is a preamble that sets out the objectives of the principles-based Privacy Framework and discusses the basis on which consensus was reached;
+- Part I is a preamble that sets out the objectives of the principles-based Privacy Framework and discusses the basis on which consensus was reached;

-- d Part IV discusses the implementation of the Privacy Framework, including providing guidance to member economies on options for domestic implementation.
+- Part IV discusses the implementation of the Privacy Framework, including providing guidance to member economies on options for domestic implementation.